- Sleep Products

 Melatonin supplements are considered a safe way to facilitate sleep and rebalance melatonin levels.
 A 2006 study found that taking melatonin in the morning or the afternoon helped reset the biological clock for individuals with SAD, depending on whether it was the early sunsets or the late sunrises affecting their symptoms (morning larks did better with morning dose while night owls benefitted from an afternoon dose).
 Feelings of depression decreased by 34 percent.

-Doctors whse patients have SAD often prescribe anti-depressant drugs and SSRIs to increase serotonin levels.
+Doctors whose patients have SAD often prescribe antidepressant drugs and SSRIs to increase serotonin levels.
 If a person is already on medication, their doctor may recommend increasing the dose during the fall and winter months.

 Natural antidepressants include vitamin D supplements and St. John’s Wort tea.
 Although St. John’s Wort is not approved by the FDA, it’s a popular herbal treatment for depression in Europe.
 Always check with your doctor before taking St. John’s Wort or another supplement as it may interfere with other medication or symptoms.

 Other natural remedies include CBD oil and aromatherapy.
 Early studies indicate CBD oil has potential to relieve both anxiety and stabilize sleep.
 Like St. John’s Wort, CBD oil can interact with other medications, so it’s best to speak with your doctor before using CBD oil.
 Aromatherapy uses plant essential oils to engage your sense of smell and help you feel desired effects.
 Individuals with insomnia and anxiety, primary concerns of SAD, have found the calming effects of lavender to be particularly helpful in relieving their symptoms.